 The Bijou Theatre opened on April 12, 1917 with the play “The Knife” and continued as a legitimate theatre until 1935, when it switched to an all-cartoon movie format, but only briefly, since by 1936, it had returned to legitimate theatre.
 In 1937, it once again was a movie house, but by the end of the same year, was closed.

 It remained dark until 1943, when it once more hosted legitimate fare.
 From 1947-53, movies returned again, followed by another six years staging legitimate theatre.

 In 1959, when the next-door Astor Theatre was being remodeled and enlarged, it required cutting into the Bijou Theatre’s auditorium and part of its stage, reducing seating to around 365.

-The smaller theatre reopened in 1962 with its first name change in its history, the D.W.
+The smaller theatre reopened on October 14, 1962 with its first name change in its history, the D.W.
 Griffith Theatre, which screened art films.
 On January 22, 1963 it was renamed Toho Theatre, and reopened with Akira Kurosawa’s “"The Bad Sleep Well” and it featured Japanese films.